eligotts/test-time-compute/README.md

 # Test-Time Compute Simulation

 Welcome to the Test-Time Compute Simulation Tool!
-This application allows you to interact with AI agents to answer complex questions, giving you freedom to alter the specifics of your test-time compute algorithm.
+This command line application allows you to interact with AI agents to answer complex questions, giving you freedom to alter the specifics of your test-time compute algorithm.
 This project was inspired by this research paper: https://arxiv.org/pdf/2408.03314.

 ## Theory
 This application is a simplification of the procedure described in the paper linked above.
 Here is a high level overview: